YasafVol/dc20/memory-bank/progress.md

 ## What's Left to Build

+The immediate focus has shifted to the Vercel migration as outlined in `projectPlan/cleanVercelMigration.md`.
+The remaining character creation stages (D-F) and associated backend/frontend implementations are currently on hold until the deployment issues are resolved.

+**Current Priority: Vercel Migration**
+- **Phase 1: Baseline Verification (Vercel)**
+    - Create a new SvelteKit skeleton project in a `dc20-clean` directory.
+    - Install `@sveltejs/adapter-vercel` and configure `svelte.config.js`.
+    - Deploy to Vercel to confirm fundamental build process and Vercel adapter are working correctly.
+- **Phase 2: Database Layer Verification (Vercel)**
+- **Phase 3: API Logic Verification (Vercel)**
+- **Phase 4: UI and Integration Verification (Vercel)**
+- **Phase 5: Final Production Deployment**

+**Subsequent Tasks (After Vercel Migration):**
 - Thoroughly test the merged character creation page and the unified save API endpoint.
 - Address any bugs or issues found during testing.
 - Detail and implement Stage D (Background) of the character creation process.